Kullursandhai

-Kullursandhai is a village located in Virudhunagar district in the South Indian state of Tamil Nadu.
+Kullursandhai is a village with a population of 5,383 persons according to 2011 Census, located in Virudhunagar district in the South Indian state of Tamil Nadu.
 Agriculture is a common revenue generator for the village.
 Kullursandhai is a village in the Aruppukkottai block of Virudhunagar district, Tamil Nadu.
 It falls under the Aruppukkottai Assembly and Virudhunagar Lok Sabha constituencies.
 Local facilities include schools such as S.V.V.
-High School, though no colleges, banks, or public libraries are present in the area.
+High School, though no colleges, ATMs, banks, or public libraries are present in this area.